rominana/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do List Project - Testt
+# To Do List Project - Testing

 In this project we applied test to multiple functions using Jest.
 ### Built With